What Is A Spousal RRSP? And Why Should You Use It?

 The first limitation is that you need to use your own RRSP contribution room to contribute to a spousal RRSP.
 Contributions to a spousal RRSP reduce your contribution room, not your spouse’s.

-The second limitation is that you need to wait two years after the year you made a contribution to make a withdrawal, otherwise the withdrawal will be taxed in your hands and not your partner’s.
+The second limitation is that you need to wait two full years after the year you made a contribution to make a withdrawal (so three years in total), otherwise the withdrawal will be taxed in your hands and not your partner’s.
 This income attribution can be a bit tricky for those trying to take advantage of a spousal RRSP directly before retirement, so plan carefully.

 The third limitation is that it’s only worthwhile if you expect a tax differential between your current income tax rate and your spouse/partners tax rate upon withdrawal.
 For example, two people who are both in the 20% tax bracket now and in retirement may not benefit from a spousal RRSP.

 Lastly, you need to take into account pension income before deciding to use a spousal RRSP.
 Pension income is taxed as ordinary income much like RRSP/RRIF withdrawals.
 So if either partner has a defined benefit pension then this will need to be considered before using a spousal RRSP.

 How Much Can You Contribute To A Spousal RRSP?

 Because contributions to a spousal RRSP will reduce your contribution room and not your spouse’s, the maximum that you can contribute to a spousal RRSP is your RRSP deduction limit for the year.

 As you earn employment income your RRSP deduction limit will increase each year so it will be possible to contribute more to a spousal RRSP each year as you create new contribution room.

 Your RRSP contribution limit can be found on your Notice of Assessment or by logging into the myCRA portal.